bennetimo/docker-dropbox/README.md

 ## Quick Start

-1. Clone, cd to the directory, then build the container with:

- `docker build -t dropbox .`

-2. Run the docker container non-daemonised:
+1. Run the docker container non-daemonised:

- `docker run -t --name my-dropbox dropbox`
+ `docker run -t --name my-dropbox bennetimo/docker-dropbox`

-3. The container will start running and output a link to connect it to your Dropbox account.
+2. The container will start running and output a link to connect it to your Dropbox account.

 ```
 This computer isn't linked to any Dropbox account...